Winnipeg Jets (1972–1996): Uniforms

 The Jets debuted in the WHA wearing blue and white uniforms with red trim.
 White uniforms featured a blue shoulder yoke, blue numbers and blue-white-red-white-blue waist, sock and sleeve stripes.
 The blue uniforms were the inverse of their white counterparts minus the contrasting yoke and used red numbers.
 In the franchise's first season, the uniforms featured the futuristic "Jets" wordmark in front along with red or white player nameplates.
 Starting in 1974, the Jets donned their "classic" look, ditching the contrast-colour nameplates and unveiling their famous roundel logo.
-In 1977 the Jets added a white shoulder yoke on the blue uniform, and the following season, switched from red to blue pants.
+In 1977, the Jets added a white shoulder yoke on the blue uniform, and the following season, switched from red to blue pants.

 Upon moving to the NHL in 1979, the Jets unveiled new uniforms.
 Then-general manager John Ferguson Sr. had been derided for changing the classic New York Rangers uniforms during the late 1970s, so he brought most elements of that design to the Jets.
 Both uniforms featured a thick shoulder stripe that extended through the sleeves, along with another thick stripe on the waist.
 In addition, the blue uniforms now featured white numbers with red trim and a white inverse of the team's logo in front.
 In 1987, the Jets added a "Goals for Kids" patch which remained a prominent figure on the uniforms until the relocation.

 In 1990, the Jets unveiled their final uniform design, featuring the updated crest in front and contrasting sleeve and waist stripes.
 They also switched back to red pants.

+In 2016, for several games the team wore "heritage classic" jerseys combining characteristics of both its old and recent jerseys, earning note in the press.

 The current incarnation of the Winnipeg Jets employs a different uniform design and logo, although they occasionally use the "old" Jets uniform as an alternate jersey.
-For the 2021 season, a "Reverse Retro" jersey was introduced in collaboration with Adidas.
-The jersey was designed to emulate the original Jets' 1979–90 look but used colors of the current Jets.
+For the 2020–21 season, a "Reverse Retro" jersey was introduced in collaboration with Adidas.
+The jersey was designed to emulate the original Jets' 1979–1990 look, but used colours of the current Jets.
 Before the 2021–22 season, the blue WHA-era uniform the modern-day Jets wore in the 2019 Heritage Classic became the team's third jersey.
-A second "Reverse Retro" jersey, this time a recoloured version of the 1990–96 Jets white uniform, was released in the 2022–23 season.
+A second "Reverse Retro" jersey, this time a recoloured version of the 1990–1996 Jets white uniform, was released in the 2022–23 season.